List of major and recurring characters from Nero Wolfe.

 A prominent chef, the owner of the very fancy restaurant Rustermans, and Wolfe's oldest friend from their shared boyhood in Montenegro.

 - The Casanova: He often wines and dines ladies at his own restaurant.
+This is possibly a response to being cruelly used and left by the one woman he actually did marry.

 - Childhood Friends: He has known Wolfe since they were boys in Montenegro, and is the only person who calls Wolfe by his first name.